Moored boats in the quiet, reflective waters of Blakeney harbour at low tide.

 Can you walk to Blakeney Point?

-Yes, but only at low tide and with caution — it’s a long, exposed walk on shingle, and tides can change quickly.
+Yes, but only at low tide and with care — it’s a long, exposed shingle walk, and tide times are critical.

 Is Blakeney good for wildlife spotting?